KlestDedja/KlestDedja/README.md

 During my PhD at **KULeuven (KULAK)**  under the supervision of Prof. [Celine Vens](https://kulak.kuleuven.be/~celine.vens/index.html) I specialized on Explainable AI for **Survival Analysis** tasks (time-to-event in the presence of partial information) with applications in healthcare (Multiple Sclerosis, kidney function, etc.).
 I have explored **Random Forests** extensively, as their inherent structure provides both flexibility in predictive modeling and potential pathways to interpretability.

-Alongisde this, I explored the intersection of **Active Learning** and **Survival Analysis**, with findings and tested approaches shown in this little [project](https://github.com/Klest94/AL-SA-paper-material).
-You can find my PhD dissertation [here](https://lirias.kuleuven.be/retrieve/dff3deaa-efd3-45e2-833c-e6db47d88434)
+Additionally, I explored the intersection of **Active Learning** and **Survival Analysis**, with findings and tested approaches shown in this little [project](https://github.com/Klest94/AL-SA-paper-material).
+You can find my PhD dissertation [here](https://lirias.kuleuven.be/retrieve/dff3deaa-efd3-45e2-833c-e6db47d88434).

+The combination of deep theoretical expertise in AI related fields, paired with 7+ years of programming has made me a strong and curious Data Scientist (assuming we agree on the meaning of this term).

 ### 🏭 Industry experience:
 - I have worked at **[Predikt](https://predikt.ai/)**, a young, innovative start-up dedicated to advancing **time-series forecasting** for CFOs and finance leaders.
 Predikt is developing AI-driven tools that bring confidence and trust to forecasting processes, helping CFOs and finance leaders make more informed, data-backed decisions.